-Try this easy paleo antipasto salad recipe for a quick weeknight dinner.
+Try this easy antipasto salad recipe for a quick weeknight dinner.
 Start to finish it takes just a few minutes—including the simple homemade Italian dressing.

 This is one of my favorite no-cook weeknight meals.
 A little slicing and a quick shake of the dressing ingredients, and dinner is ready.
 Antipasto salad is hearty and full of flavor—perfect when you don't want to turn on the stove.

-What is antipasto salad?
+But here, I've turned it into a low carb, gluten and dairy-free meal that's perfect for lunch or dinner.
 This salad has all of the flavors of traditional antipasto—Italian meats and marinated vegetables—on a bed of crunchy romaine lettuce all tossed with a flavorful antipasto dressing.

 Here's what you'll need